Richie-Nature/demo-group-f/README.md

 # demo-group f

-This is a readme file for johnson group f to show what git is
+This is a readme file for Johnson study group f to show what git is